vsrinivas/fuchsia/hardware/pixelbook.md

 ## Boot from USB

 1. Boot into ChromeOS.
-You should see a screen that says "OS verification is OFF" and approximately 30 seconds later the boot will continue.
+2. You should see a screen that says "OS verification is OFF" and approximately 30 seconds later the boot will continue.
+Wait for the Welcome or Login screen to load. **Ignore** any link for "Enable debugging features".
-2. Wait for the Welcome or Login screen to load. **Ignore** any link for "Enable debugging features".
-Instead press Ctrl+Alt+Refresh/F3 to enter a command shell.
+3. Press Ctrl+Alt+Refresh/F3 to enter a command shell.
 If pressing this key combination has no effect, try rebooting the Pixelbook once more.
-3. Enter 'chronos' as the user with a blank password
+4. Enter 'chronos' as the user with a blank password
-4. Enable USB booting by running `sudo crossystem dev_boot_usb=1`
+5. Enable USB booting by running `sudo crossystem dev_boot_usb=1`
-5. (optional) Default to USB booting by running `sudo crossystem dev_default_boot=usb`.
+6. (optional) Default to USB booting by running `sudo crossystem dev_default_boot=usb`.
-6. Reboot by typing `sudo reboot`
+7. Reboot by typing `sudo reboot`

-If you didn't make USB booting the default (step 5), you will need to press Ctrl+U at the grey 'warning OS-not verified' screen when you power on your device.
-If the device tries to boot from USB, either because that is the default or you pressed Ctrl+U, and the device fails to boot from USB you'll hear a fairly loud <BEEP>.
+The USB drive is only needed for booting when you want to re-pave or otherwise netboot the device.
+If you didn't make USB booting the default (Step #6), you will need to press Ctrl+U at the grey 'warning OS-not verified' screen to boot from USB when you power on your device.
+If the device tries to boot from USB, either because that is the default or you pressed Ctrl+U, and the device fails to boot from USB you'll hear a fairly loud &lt;BEEP&gt;.
 Note that ChromeOS bootloader USB enumeration during boot has been observed to be slow.
 If you're having trouble booting from USB, it may be helpful to remove other USB devices until the device is through the bootloader and also avoid using a USB hub.

+## Tips and Tricks

+By default the ChromeOS bootloader has a long timeout to allow you to press buttons.
+To shortcut this you can press Ctrl+D or Ctrl+U when on the grey screen that warns that the OS will not be verified.
+Ctrl+D will cause the device to skip the timeout and boot from its default source.
+Ctrl+U will skip the timeout and boot the device from USB.